alonzo245/onboarding-wizard/README.md

    - Build the project on every push to `main` branch
    - Deploy to GitHub Pages
-   - The app will be available at: `https://alonzo245.github.io/onboarding-wizard/`
+   - The app will be available at: `https://alonzo245.github.io/onboarding-form-data/`

 3. **Base Path Configuration:**

-   - The `BASE_URL` is set to `/onboarding-wizard/` in the workflow, which matches your repository name
+   - The `BASE_URL` is set to `/onboarding-form-data` in the router configuration
    - This ensures all assets (CSS, JS) are correctly referenced with the proper base path
    - The base path is automatically configured in `vite.config.ts` to use the `BASE_URL` environment variable
    - The router is configured to handle the base path correctly